 Know Your Stuff 28

 If you can get to a drug checking clinic, or access drug checking at a festival or event, this is the best way to test your substances.
-These machines are much more sensitive than testing you can do at home.
-Find a drug checking clinic near you.
+The machines used are much more sensitive than testing you can do at home.
+Head to our calendar to find a drug checking clinic near you.

 However, we also know that not everyone is able to access drug checking.
-So, a great alternative to drug checking services is to buy reagents and use them at home.
+Using reagents to check your drugs at home is a decent alternative.

 It’s worth noting that not all reagents are created equal.
 The reagents we’d recommend are the Dancesafe reagents, sold at the Hempstore.
 These reagents are liquid and can be used for up to 50 samples per bottle.
 However, most reagents will follow similar principles, so if you purchase them from elsewhere, these general instructions should still apply.

 Some reagents that you can purchase work differently to the reagents in this article, like the 'MDMA Purity' tests.
-We recommend you use the reagents listed in this article as they may be easier to use and give clearer results.
+We find the reagents listed in this article are easier to use and give clearer results.

 Remember, reagents can only tell you the presence of a substance, not whether it is a mixture.
-Darker colors also override lighter ones, so if your sample is 50% MDMA and 50% eutylone, the black reaction for MDMA will override the cathinone reaction.
+Darker colors also override lighter ones, so if your sample is 50% MDMA and 50% eutylone (a synthetic cathinone, aka 'bath salts'), the black reaction for MDMA will override the cathinone reaction.

-You will of course need reagents (see below).
+You will need reagents (see below).
 A few other supplies we’d recommend are:

 1. A white plate (ceramic, not paper or plastic!)